Types of noninvasive nocturnal ventilatory support in neuromuscular and chest wall disease

 This topic will discuss the different forms of noninvasive ventilation that are used for neuromuscular and chest wall disease, emphasizing the use of NPPV.
 The types and applications of noninvasive ventilatory support are shown in the table (table 1).
 Practical aspects of implementing noninvasive nocturnal ventilatory support and daytime noninvasive ventilatory assistance are discussed separately.
-(See "Practical aspects of nocturnal noninvasive ventilation in neuromuscular and chest wall disease" and "Continuous noninvasive ventilatory support for patients with neuromuscular or chest wall disease".)
+(See "Practical aspects of nocturnal noninvasive ventilation in neuromuscular and chest wall disease" and "Continuous noninvasive ventilatory support for patients with respiratory muscle dysfunction".)

 NONINVASIVE POSITIVE PRESSURE VENTILATION